DasLab/arnie/README.md

 `RNAGraph`: DEPRECATED, see https://github.com/DasLab/RiboGraphViz/ for current version of the code.
 Code to process and visualize secondary structures as graph objects.

-## Usage:
+## Setup:

-Start by creating a file that points to your builds of all the structure prediction packages you wish to use.
-An example file is provided in `example_arnie_file.txt`.
-Create a variable in your .bashrc for this:
+Start by creating a file that includes paths to your builds of all the structure prediction packages you wish to use.

+*Quickstart*: An example file is provided in `example_arnie_file.txt`.

+*Full details*: See docs/setup.md.

+Create a variable in your .bashrc:

 ```
 export ARNIEFILE="/path/to/arnie/<my_file.txt>"
 ```

-NB: this file is technically yaml format, but isn't read in by yaml.
+## Usage:
 See `examples/start_here.ipynb` for example syntax.
 In brief, comparing across packages is simple.
 For computing base pairing probability matrices:

 ```